codeigniter4/CodeIgniter4/user_guide_src/source/libraries/images.rst

 .. literalinclude:: images/004.php

-This example would take the same image and first fix any mobile phone orientation issues, rotate the image by 90 degrees, and then crop the result into a 100x100 pixel image, starting at the top left corner.
+This example would take the same image and first fix any mobile phone orientation issues, rotate the image by 90 degrees, and then crop the result into a 100 x 100 pixel image, starting at the top left corner.
 The result would be saved as the thumbnail.

 .. note:: In order for the image class to be allowed to do any